jenspetersen/probabilistic-unet/README.md

 At the moment, you won't be able to reproduce our results, because we can't publish the data (yet).
 But if you have your own data of longitudinal glioma growth, there's already a data loader for your convenience.
 Do the following:

 1. Put each patient in a 5D numpy array (time, channel, x, y, z), where channels should be (T1, T1ce, T2, FLAIR).
-The data should be skull-stripped and z-score normalized (subtract mean, divide by std).
+The data should be skull-stripped, longitudinally registered and z-score normalized (subtract mean, divide by std).
 2. Put all patients in a folder, with file names identifier.npy
 3. Create a file multi_shapes.json in the same folder that contains a dictionary {identifier: shape-tuple}.
 We need this to have faster access to all shapes.
 4. (Optional) Create files identifier_crop.npy in the same folder that contain your data maximally cropped.
 The the `load()` method has an option `crop_data`.
 If you don't have cropped files, this needs to be False.